-5. Self-help skills and independence Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and prowitheomy Trust In the classroom, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult for help.
-These include: Peer to peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and problem solving skills Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
-These include: Word/sound mats Hundred squares/number lines Maths resources Talk tins Coloured overlays where appropriate Pencil grips where appropriate Word Banks Toolkits Target books Visual timetables are on display in class- rooms to aid independence Where Learning Support Assistants are in the classroom they facilitate independence Our pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers Our pupils have access to the following if appropriate: Differentiated resources Visual timetables Personalised task cards Prompt cards Time out systems Visuals Where appropriate, Learning Support Partners who work 1:1 with our pupils encouraging them to be very specific about what they need help with and what they have already done to find help themselves.
+4. Self-help skills and independence

+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision In the classroom, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult for help.
+These include: Peer to peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and problem-solving skills Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
+These include: Word/sound mats Hundred squares/number lines Maths resources Talk tins Coloured overlays where appropriate Pencil grips where appropriate Word Banks Toolkits Target books Visual timetables are on display in class- Where Learning Support Assistants are in the classroom they facilitate independence Our pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers Our pupils have access to the following if appropriate: Differentiated resources Visual timetables Personalised task cards Prompt cards Time out systems Visuals Where appropriate, Learning Support Partners who work 1:1 with our pupils encouraging them to be very specific about what they need help with and what they have already done to find help themselves.
 We encourage the use of: Peer to peer support Learning areas Specialised resources Self-checking Use of highly differentiated toolkits etc. We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week.
-This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key LSA or their teacher is absent A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables Now and next planning boards Task cards Communication Prompts / visuals
+This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key LSA or their teacher is absent A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables Now and next planning boards Task cards rooms to aid independence

-Local Offer V4 2017
+Local Offer V5 2018

-All KS2 children have access to a regular homework club where help and access to a computer is guaranteed All children have access to our Whole School Positive Behaviour System and staff are trained in and implement de-escalation strategies throughout the school.
-Residential trips in Year 3, 4, 5 and 6 challenge and encourage the development of age-appropriate self-help skills Adults are aware that children who are emotionally healthy are more able to develop self-help skills and independence Individual work stations (in and out of class, if appropriate) Individual behaviour support plans Health care plans Intimate Care Plans Risk assessments Learning Passports / Provision Maps Sensory Diet Access to theARB Personalised integration plans Tools, furniture adapted to need -- --
+- All KS2 children have access to a regular homework club where help and access to a computer is guaranteed - All children have access to our Whole School Positive Behaviour System and staff are trained in and implement de-escalation strategies throughout the school. - Residential trips in Year 3, 4, 5 and 6 ۲ challenges and encourage the development of age-appropriate self-help skills - Adults are aware that children who are • emotionally healthy are more able to develop self-help skills and independence emotionally healthy are more likely to be happy and achieve well at schoolto support the emotional wellbeing and health of our childrenthe emotional needs of individual p • Early support/TAC meetings and SE Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision emotional state additional support in / out of the • Additional support for our pupils ca emotionally healthy are more likely to be happy and achieve well at school Staff are aware of the importance of noticing children and being aware of their to support the emotional wellbeing and health of our children Pastoral Team are available throughout the school day to support pupils who need Individual screening will be used to assess the emotional needs of individual pupils Early support/TAC meetings and SEND reviews are supported by a range of agencies and professionals Additional support for our pupils can be

-An Daras Multi Academy Trust
+Communication Prompts / visuals Individual work stations (in and out of class, if appropriate) Individual behaviour support plans Health care plans Intimate Care Plans Risk assessments Learning Passports / Provision Maps Sensory Diet Access to the ARB Personalised integration plans Tools, furniture adapted to need